 When you play a role in pulling someone out of disorganization, you do more than just help them.
 You’re also helping yourself feel fulfilled by your career.
 No matter what kind of client you work with, you’ll feel rewarded at the end of each contract because you’ll see noticeable results.
 That basement is now a working home office rather than the alarming cave of mysteries it was a week ago.

 Professional organizers take action and achieve things.
 Even if your goal that day is simply to get the closet under control before you move onto the dressers, you’ll always have something to work towards.

 Professional organizers are problem solvers.
 You’ll be presented with a new set of hurdles each time you start a contract.
 Your challenge will be to adapt your skills to meet that client’s needs.
 Contracts that use your past experiences but require some adjustment will teach you the most because this is where you’ll evolve your knowledge and develop new tricks and techniques.

 Perhaps there’s a space efficient but “out of the box” way to store the bottles of vintage wine your client has left sitting in heavy, dusty crates for the past 30 years?
 Your skills are also helpful outside of your work day.
 The better you become at coordinating objects and information, the more organized you’ll be able to keep your own life and space.

 5. Control over your career

 Professional organizers can work their jobs in different ways.
-If you like order and working as part of a team, for example, you might work for a company that specializes in interior decor and design services.
+If you like order and working as part of a team, for example, you might work for a company that specializes in interior decorating and design services.
 Other design professionals might be experienced in making the space look gorgeous, but you’ll help make it functional as well.